davidtreth/taklow-kernewek/README.txt

 cornish_corpus.py: some code using the Python NLTK to analyse Cornish text statistically.

-find the commonest words in particular texts (see kernewek-corpus folder) etc.
+find the commonest words in particular texts (see kernewek_corpus folder) etc.
 The program is now capable of counting letter frequencies within a text including ch, gh, dh, th, and sh as consonant digraphs and the gemminate forms as trigraphs, and oe, eu, and ou as vowel digraphs.
 There are other potential things that may in future be done with corpora in NLTK see http://www.nltk.org/ This program will need Python NLTK and matplotlib to be available.